abhigpta19/Tiger_Backend/README.md

 - **Endpoint:** `POST /api/v1/posts/`
 - **Description:** Create a new social media post.
 - **Payload:** JSON payload with text content and a unique identifier.
+- **Post on Deployed Server:** You can directly post in the deployed route        https://social-media-post-cxvw.onrender.com/api/v1/posts/
 - **Example:**
   ```json
   {